 During the panel “Shake Your Money Maker.
 Heading to Fintech.”, hosted during the StartupVillage conference in Moscow in May 2019, the panelists discussed the Fintech industry in Russia and focused on the industry's driving factors and challenges.

 THE BANKING INDUSTRY IS BOOMING in Russia in May 2019.
-According to moderator Stuart Larson (Senior Advisor at EY and longtime businessman operating in Russia) if you look back, there were no bankers in Russia mid 90ies; just a Soviet style banking system.
-To avoid stagnation and to drive the industry forward, one had to hire inexperienced but motivated and forward-thinking young professionals who were willing and savvy enough to adopt to innovative models and new technologies.
+According to moderator Stuart Larson (Senior Advisor at EY and longtime businessman operating in Russia) if you look back, there were no bankers in Russia mid 90ies; just a Soviet-style banking system.
+To avoid stagnation and to drive the industry forward, one had to hire inexperienced but motivated and forward-thinking young professionals who were willing and savvy enough to adapt innovative models and new technologies.
 Since then, technology has changed the banking industry fundamentally.
-Dynamics which drive banking models forward, are shifting; especially regarding the interaction with clients, employees, regulators or general counter parties.
+Dynamics that drive banking models forward are shifting; especially regarding the interaction with clients, employees, regulators or general counter parties.
 Consequently, there are several questions one must ask when analyzing the Russian Fintech ecosystem.

 Russia is heading towards digitization of economy - incl. the financial market.